jteijema/Mega-Meta-paper-simulations/README.md

 >Jelle Teijema: Department of Methods and Statistics, Utrecht University,
 >3508TC, Utrecht, The Netherlands; E-mail address: j.j.teijema@uu.nl.

-For questions regarding this reposity, use the [issue](https://github.com/JTeijema/Mega-Meta-paper-simulations/issues) tab.
+For questions regarding this repository, use the [issue](https://github.com/JTeijema/Mega-Meta-paper-simulations/issues) tab.